64kramsystem/personal_notes/topics/linux_systemd.md

 # Query the status of a unit; prints the status.
 # The exit status is not usable; force it to true and use the output.
 # `is-active` returns: `active`, `failed`, ...
 # WATCH OUT!!
-Wrong service name will just return a false state.
+(Wrong service name) or (not active status) will return a false state.
 #
 systemctl is-(active|enabled|failed) $service